eltongonc/nodejs-remote-console/README.md

 - [ ] Prettify the incoming data and display it on the frontend
 - [ ] Allow users
 - [ ] Add rooms to track different projects seperate.
+- [ ] Implement React.js on the frontend.